nicocrm/aqueduct-sync/README.md

  of the prepare function before sending the object on, and from the input of the cleanse function)
  * the cleanse (from remote to local) and prepare (from local to remote) functions to be run when data is exchanged.
-This can be straight mapping, or calculations.
+This can be straight mapping, or calculations (but for simple mapping, better use the map property instead)
  * relations between collections, which are to be maintained when records are imported from the remote collection